• Skip to primary navigation

 • Tile

-Spring has arrived and along with it come the ugly results of the winter damage that has been done to the concrete of your garage floor.
-This is typically due to the deicing fluids and road salts that have been deposited on it over the winter.
-Now is the time to take inventory of any harmful salt stains that need to be removed as well as spalling that needs repair.
+Spring has arrived, and along with it come the ugly results of winter road salts on the concrete of your garage floor.
+The accumulated salt residue and staining are typically caused by the deicing fluids and road salts that have been deposited on it.
+You may have tried cleaning and rinsing the concrete multiple times, but the salt keeps coming back.

 Spalling from deicing brine